V4Fire/Client/src/core/dom/image/README.md

 };
 ```

-### Patching options of image
+### Resolving image options

-You can provide a function for patching options of image
+You can provide a function to resolve options of an image.

 ```typescript
 import { ImageLoader } from 'core/dom/image';